kristianlm/Thumbkeyboard/readme.md

 - When I'm writing on my phone SMS / emails
 - When I'm entering URLs into my browser
 - When I'm entering `bash` commands into my Termux
-- Anything `Hacker's Keyboard` can do, I can do!
+- Anything `Hacker's Keyboard` can do, I want to be able to do!
+- Open up for "touch typing" on a touchscreen (tested and possible, but could be improved with tactical feedback)

 ### Language support

-I want something that'll work reasonable well for my everyday
+I want something that'll work reasonable well for everyday use in (hopefully) any language.
+At least, any phonetic or latin-based language.
+Currently, the bundled layout has only been tested with:
-languages:

 - English
 - Norwegian